 I also offer a 5-mode cool white module as a no-cost option.
 This module features low, medium and high modes, a strobe and SOS signal.
 To change modes simply turn the light on and off again in less than four seconds – any longer and it remembers that mode and returns to it next time you turn it on.
 However some users don't like this setup because it prevents them from flashing their torch on and off quickly without advancing to the next mode, so I now supply the 5-mode module only on request.

-The premium Sniper bundle includes all the toys from the previous two packages and adds an Osram 850nm or 940nm infra-red module and a Cree XPE 535nm green module, along with a remote pressure switch for use on a rifle.
+The full-house Sniper bundle includes all the toys from the previous two packages and adds an Osram 850nm or 940nm infra-red module and a Cree XPE 535nm green module, along with a scope clamp and remote pressure switch for use on a rifle.

-You can also pick-and-mix the modules and accessories you need – so you could buy the Bullseye with a red module only, and use it as a (very affordable) companion to another torch.
+You can also pick-and-mix the modules and accessories you need – so you could buy the Bullseye with a red module only, and use it as a (very affordable) companion to a white-beam torch.